Step syntax

 Verification steps

-You can create different types of verification steps, checking a control's existence, status, or value.
+You can create different types of verification steps, checking an object's existence, status, or value, or checking the value of a parameter.
+For details, see Add verification steps.

-Verify that a control exists or does not exist
+Verify that an object exists or does not exist

-• Verify that the '<text for identification>' <control type> exists
+Verify that the '<text for identification>' <object type> exists

-• Verify that the '<text for identification>' <control type> does not exist
+Does not exist Verify that the '<text for identification>' <object type> does not exist

 • Verify that the alarm exists